-Construction PMI in Italy averaged 48.13 points from 2013 until 2021, reaching an all time high of 58.30 points in May of 2021 and a record low of 4.80 points in April of 2020.
+Construction PMI in Italy averaged 48.46 points from 2013 until 2021, reaching an all time high of 65.20 points in August of 2021 and a record low of 4.80 points in April of 2020.
 This page provides - Italy Construction Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Italy Construction PMI - values, historical data and charts - was last updated on July of 2021.
+Italy Construction PMI - values, historical data and charts - was last updated on October of 2021.

 Construction PMI in Italy is expected to be 53.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Italy Construction PMI is projected to trend around 53.80 points in 2022 and 53.40 points in 2023, according to our econometric models.